ALI-KHALED-13/space-tourism/README.md

 ## technologies used
 - React
-- styled.components (CSS)
-- DOM manipulation with plain JS (for mobile swiping and carousel cabaility)
+- DOM manipulation with plain JS (for mobile swiping and carousel capability)
 - Semantic HTML5 markup
 - Flexbox
 - CSS Grid